 Historically, pterygium removal surgeries had high rates of growth recurrence because of the surgical techniques used and recurrence of inflammation after surgery.

 However, Dr. Singh is an expert in pterygium removal and his cases show less than 1% recurrence rate.
-This success is thanks to his advanced and thorough surgical techniques, including 1) complete, thorough, and neat removal of the entirety of the inflamed and hypertrophic tissue; 2) the use of a conjunctival autograft over the removal area; 3) the use of fibrin glue instead of sutures; 4) aggressive control of any post-operative inflammation, with careful monitoring.
+This success is thanks to his advanced and thorough surgical techniques, including 1) complete, thorough, and neat removal of the entirety of the inflamed and hypertrophic tissue; 2) when appropriate, the usage of Mitomycin C to treat the area, 3) the use of a conjunctival autograft with healthy conjunctival tissue to cover the removal area; 4) the use of fibrin glue instead of sutures; and 5) aggressive control of any post-operative inflammation, with careful monitoring and extended slow steroid taper.
 With these techniques, Dr. Singh sees success in even extensive and recurrent or previously removed pterygium growths.